Susan Boyle: Global dominance, acting and tour (2010–2014)

-On 9 July 2010, Boyle announced that her second album would be a Christmas album entitled The Gift.
-As part of the lead-up to the album, she held a competition called Susan's Search, the winner of which sang a duet with her on her new CD.
+On 9 July 2010, Boyle announced that her second album would be a Christmas album titled The Gift.
+As part of the lead-up to the album, she held a competition called Susan's Search, the winner of which sang a duet with her on her new record.
 The album was released on 8 November 2010.

 The album was produced by Steve Mac, who said that "Now Susan's used to the studio and the recording process, this time round we might go even further down a traditional route of recording by getting a band together and rehearsing songs before we go into the studio to see what works, how she reacts with certain parts, and so we can change the arrangements that way.
 I think that's going to work much better....With Susan it's very important she connects with the public and the public connect with her.
 She doesn't want to sing anything that hasn't happened to her or she can't relate to."

-In October 2010 Boyle's autobiography The Woman I Was Born To Be – My Story was published.
+In October 2010, Boyle's autobiography The Woman I Was Born to Be – My Story was published.
 By November 2010, The Gift reached the top of both the UK and US album charts.
 This made Boyle the first woman and third ever performer to reach the top of both charts for two different albums in less than a year.
+The others are the Beatles and Monkees.
 On 30 November 2010, in the United States, Boyle performed on ABC's The View singing "O Holy Night" and then on NBC's Christmas at Rockefeller Center programme performing "Perfect Day" and "Away in a Manger".
 Boyle performed on the second semi-final results show of the sixth season of America's Got Talent, which aired on 31 August 2011.
-Her third studio album, Someone To Watch Over Me, was released the same year.
+Her third studio album, Someone to Watch Over Me, was released the same year.